casualcomputer/portfolio/README.md

 - Improved search functionalities for stakeholders, achieving 100X efficiency gains; developed tools to summarize large-dimensional tables for enterprise SQL servers to enhance data accuracy and quality assurance.

 ## Talks
 I presented to a wide variety of audience, including analysts, managers, directors, director generals, and C-suite executives in public serivce from Canada and the United States.
+Below are a sample of data talks I gave:

 - **CRA Lunch and Learn**
   - Summarization of High-dimensional Tables on database servers ([GitHub](https://github.com/casualcomputer/sql.mechanic))